strobbe/code_clinic_ruby_web/README.md

 I have a basic `Curriculum` class that can be passed a CSV file.
 It has a more user-friendly #title based on the filename (I should have a setter in case the filename is particuarly ugly), and `#get_data` to actually retrieve the contents of the file.
 As I started writing code to work with the data, I decided to get to know the CSV class a little better, so I'm reading its docs.

 ## 2020-06-29 16:54:27
-My Curriculum class now retrieves data from the CSV file and parses it into an array of hashes with `:code`, `:course`, and `:hours`.
+My `Curriculum` class now retrieves data from the CSV file and parses it into an array of hashes with `:code`, `:name`, and `:hours`.
 Time to hack up some HTML.
 (There's not really much to do.
 The only dynamic part right now would be a couple tables to display the curriculum data.
 Maybe I'll add some other dynamic elements to make things interesting.)

+## 2020-06-29 17:35:00
+Okay, I believe my HTML (now HTML.ERB) is sufficiently hacked up.
+It had four tables for the four semesters.
+I took it down to one table, wrapped it in code to loop through the curriculums, and replaced the series of rows with code to write a row for each course within a curriculum.
+I'm not sure yet how to get the curriculums variable into.
+I'll start building the init.rb that will throw everything together, and that's probably where I'd create the ERB instances and pass them as variables.